-ESG investing is a complicated area with many ethical dilemmas and difficult decisions to be made.
+ESG investing is a complicated area with many ethical dilemmas and moral decisions to be made.

-Companies that manufacture goods for war present one such dilemma as the current Russia Ukraine conflict has bought into light.
+As the Israel-Hamas conflict has brought to light, companies that manufacture goods for war present one such dilemma.
 On one hand, listed stocks that manufacture weapons create products that literally kill people.
-On the other hand, without those manufacturers, the Ukraine would be over-run already.
-Many countries will be left vulnerable if all investment in defence ceased.
+On the other hand, without those manufacturers, countries like Israel could be over-run.
+Many countries would be left vulnerable if all investment in defence ceased.

 Ethical investing is about you